 The shorter duration of these implementation plans enables the Range States to carry out collaborative actions that align with national activities, priorities and strategies.
 The 2-3 year plans serve as the implementation schedule of the CAP, and allow the Range States to ensure progress, flexibility and efficiency in their circumpolar cooperation.

-Access all Circumpolar Action Plan documents
+All Circumpolar Action Plan documents: